-The Company provides vehicle sellers with a full range of services to process and sell vehicles over the internet through the Company's Virtual Bidding Third Generation (VB3) internet auction-style sales technology.
-Sellers are primarily insurance companies but also include banks, finance companies, charities, fleet operators, dealers and vehicles sourced directly from individual owners.
-The Company sells principally to licensed vehicle dismantlers, rebuilders, repair licensees, used vehicle dealers and exporters; however, at certain locations, the Company sells directly to the general public.
-The majority of vehicles sold on behalf of insurance companies are either damaged vehicles deemed a total loss or not economically repairable by the insurance companies or are recovered stolen vehicles for which an insurance settlement with the vehicle owner has already been made.
+The Company provides vehicle sellers with a full range of services to process and sell vehicles over the internet through the Company's Virtual Bidding Third Generation ("VB3") internet auction-style sales technology.
+Sellers are primarily insurance companies but also include banks, finance companies, charities, fleet operators, dealers and from individuals.
+The Company sells principally to licensed vehicle dismantlers, rebuilders, repair licensees, used vehicle dealers and exporters, and in some jurisdictions, the Company sells directly to the general public.
+The majority of vehicles sold on behalf of insurance companies are either damaged vehicle deemed a total loss or not economically repairable by the insurance companies or are recovered stolen vehicles for which an insurance settlement with the vehicle owner has already been made.
 The Company offers vehicle sellers a full range of services that expedite each stage of the vehicle sales process, minimize administrative and processing costs and maximize the ultimate sales price through the online auction process.
-In the United States (U.S.), Canada, Brazil, the Republic of Ireland, Finland, the United Arab Emirates (U.A.E.), Oman, Bahrain, and Spain, the Company sells vehicles primarily as an agent and derives revenue primarily from auction related sales transaction fees charged for vehicle remarketing services as well as fees for services subsequent to the auction, such as delivery and storage.
-In the United Kingdom (U.K.) and Germany, the Company operates both as an agent and on a principal basis, in some cases purchasing salvage vehicles outright and reselling the vehicles for its own account.
-In Germany and Spain, the Company also derives revenue from listing vehicles no behalf of insurance companies and insurance experts to determine the vehicle's residual value and/or to facilitate a sale for the insured.
+In the United States ("U.S."), Canada, Brazil, the Republic of Ireland, Finland, the United Arab Emirates ("U.A.E."), Oman, and Bahrain, the Company sells vehicles primarily as an agent and derives revenue primarily from auction and auction related sales transaction fees charged for vehicle remarketing services as well as fees for services subsequent to the auction, such as delivery and storage.
+In the United Kingdom ("U.K."), Germany, and Spain, the Company operates both as an agent and on a principal basis, in some cases purchasing salvage vehicles outright and reselling the vehicles for its own account.
+In Germany and Spain, the Company also derives revenue from listing vehicles on behalf of insurance companies and insurance experts to determine the vehicle's residual value and/or to facilitate a sale for the insured.

 The consolidated financial statements of the Company include the accounts of the parent company and its wholly-owned subsidiaries, including its foreign wholly-owned subsidiaries.
 The Company also had a 59.5% voting interest in a company, which was acquired as part of the Cycle Express, LLC acquisition ("majority-owned subsidiary"), which provided various repossession services for the powersports auction industry.
 The noncontrolling interest consisted of a 40.5% outside voting interest in the majority-owned subsidiary.
-Net income or loss of the majority-owned subsidiary allocated to the members' interests in accordance with the operating agreement.
+Net income or loss of the majority-owned subsidiary was allocated to the members' interests in accordance with the operating agreement.
 During the year ended July 31, 2018, the Company sold the majority-owned subsidiary and disposed of its related goodwill.
 The proceeds from the sale of the majority-owned subsidiary were \$1.8 million resulting in a realized gain of \$0.9 million recorded in other income.
 Significant intercompany transactions and balances have been eliminated in consolidation.
+Certain prior year amounts have been reclassified to conform to current year presentation.